-In addition, Berea is a college town.
-There are a lot of students in Berea attending college, and as a result Berea provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Berea is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Berea enrolled in college, Berea has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The overall education level of Berea citizens is substantially higher than the typical US community, as 31.12% of adults in Berea have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Berea citizens is substantially higher than the typical US community, as 33.04% of adults in Berea have at least a bachelor's degree.

+Berea is a somewhat ethnically-diverse city.
 The people who call Berea home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berea residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Berea include Irish, Italian, English, and Polish.
+Important ancestries of people in Berea include Irish, English, Italian, and Polish.